Saturday, July 2, 2016

 This one is definitely a new spell, though.
 A Sleeping Hex is a spell you cast on someone who is already asleep, and then they can't be woken up by any means (short of a Dispel Magic spell) for ...I don't know, some unknown length of time.

-(Superman adventure read in Superman: The Action Comics Archives Vol. 1.
-The rest read as summaries here.)
+(Superman adventure read in Superman: The Action Comics Archives Vol. 1; select pages were read at the Babbling about DC Comics blog; the rest read as summaries here.)